 “Not very effective and has the potential to harm a bird” That’s all we needed to hear.
 We thank everyone for their input on the subject.

 We are looking at alternatives one of which is from Vetafarm out of Australia.
-If anyone has used this product please email Mitch@WindyCityparrot.com with your input.
+If anyone has use this product please email [email protected] with your input.

 Flighted bird safety warning

-We made a halfhearted attempt at clipping her for her own good and chopped off 4 secondary flight feathers on each wing.
-About a week ago she began her molt and I saw one or two of the cut feathers on the floor understanding that the other half dozen were under the better some piece of furniture.
+We made a halfhearted attempt at clipping her for her own good and chopped off 4 secondary flight feathers on the either way.
+About a week ago she began her molt and I saw one one or two of the cut feathers on the floor understanding that the other half dozen were under the better some piece of furniture.

-This is when we realized that the rest of the chopped off flight feathers were not under furniture but still part of her wings and upon investigation, those were about all that was left in the middle of the molt.
+This is when we realized that the rest of the chopped off flight feathers were not under furniture but still part of her wings and upon investigation those were about all that were left in the middle of the molt.

 Once again the bird is the teacher.
-We now know to watch the activities of our bird during a molt because they diminish flight activity and could result in an accident.
+We now know to watch the activities of our bird during a molt because the diminish flight activity could result in an accident.

-We advocate not to give Eclectus vitamins at all, organic or not because of their sensitive digestive systems.
-The only way to know if your bird is vitamin deficient is to get a blood panel workup at the vet.
+we advocate not to give eclectus vitamins at all organic or not because of their elongated digestive systems.
+The only way to know if your bird is vitamin deficient is to get a blood panel workup at the vet